csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 The results obtained from a Web page need to be summarized as a **snippet** in a query result.
 Traditionally, search engines provided a few words surrounding the query keywords as a snippet that helps indicate what the page contains.
 However, there are many domains where the snippet can be generated in a much more meaningful manner.
 For example, if a user queries about a restaurant, a search engine can generate a snippet containing the restaurant’s rating, a phone number, and a link to a map, in addition to providing a link to the restaurant’s home page.
 Such specialized snippets are often generated for results retrieved from a database, for example, a database of restaurants.

-**21.8.2 Information Extraction**
+###21.8.2 Information Extraction

 **Information-extraction** systems convert information from textual form to a more structured form.
 For example, a real-estate advertisement may describe attributes of a home in textual form, such as “two-bedroom three-bath house in Queens, $1 million”, from which an information extraction system may extract attributes such as number of bedrooms, number of bathrooms, cost and neighborhood.
-The original advertisement could have used various terms such as 2BR, or two BR,
+The original advertisement could have used various terms such as 2BR, or two BR,or two bed, to denote two bedrooms.

-**21.8 Information Retrieval: Beyond Ranking of Pages 933**

-or two bed, to denote two bedrooms.
 The extracted information can be used to structure the data in a standard way.
 Thus, a user could specify that he is interested in two-bedroom houses, and a search system would be able to return all relevant houses based on the structured data, regardless of the terms used in the advertisement.

 An organization that maintains a database of company information may use an information-extraction system to extract information automatically from newspaper articles; the information extracted would relate to changes in attributes of interest, such as resignations, dismissals, or appointments of company officers.